yxnc/backdash-macro/README.md

 > [!NOTE]
 > Keybinds below are my own preferred set.
-Feel free to modify the keybinds to your preference!
+Feel free to modify the keybinds to your preference